Elon Musk cannot own a majority stake of Twitter while he’s on the company’s board

-Twitter users expressed both concern and hope that Musk would make changes to the social media website.
-Musk tweeted a poll asking if users wanted an edit button on Twitter, and people in the replies requested changes to the website’s moderation policies.
+Following the news, Musk tweeted a poll asking if users wanted an edit button on Twitter, and people in the replies requested changes to the website’s moderation policies.

-But news reports suggested Twitter added Musk to its board on the condition that he couldn’t own 15% or more of the company’s stock.
+Others on social media, including Rep. Marjorie Taylor Greene (R-GA), claimed Musk is now a majority shareholder of Twitter, and suggested he could directly influence Twitter's policies.

 THE QUESTION